MicrosoftDocs/microsoft-community-training/microsoft-community-training/content-management/create-content/create-course-category/create-a-category.md

 # Create a category

 A **category** is a collection of courses on a specific topic helpinghelp you organize your learning content for different learners.
-You can create a new category and add courses with lessons, practice quizzes and graded assessments.
+You can create a new category and add courses with lessons, non-graded assessments and graded assessments.
 In this article, you will learn more about how to create a category, edit a category and delete a category in respective sections.

 ## Permissions Level